 Breach of Warranty vs. Product Safety

-Product safety laws generally apply to products that have been determined to have a defect or dangerous condition that affects all or many of the units of the product.
+Product safety laws generally apply to products with a defect or dangerous condition affecting many or all units.
 If a product is defective, but the defect is unique to that particular unit, the purchaser might have a claim for breach of warranty.

 Product Safety Laws